hashicorp/consul/website/source/docs/connect/registration.html.md

 # Proxy Registration

-To make connect aware of proxies you will need to register them in a [service definition](/docs/agent/services.html), just like you would register any other service with Consul.
+To make Connect aware of proxies you will need to register them in a [service definition](/docs/agent/services.html), just like you would register any other service with Consul.
 This section outlines your options for registering Connect proxies, either using independent registrations, or in nested sidecar registrations.

 ## Proxy Service Registration